nikolaussucher/microbiology-text/methods_and_tools.Rmd

 The main function of the cover slip is to keep solid specimens pressed flat, and liquid samples shaped into a flat layer of even thickness.
 This is necessary because high-resolution microscopes have a very narrow region within which they focus.

 The cover glass often has several other functions.
 It holds the specimen in place (either by the weight of the cover slip or, in the case of a wet mount, by surface tension) and protects the specimen from dust and accidental contact.
 It protects the microscope's objective lens from contacting the specimen and vice versa; in oil immersion microscopy or water immersion microscopy the cover slip prevents contact between the immersion liquid and the specimen.
 The cover slip can be glued to the slide so as to seal off the specimen, retarding dehydration and oxidation of the specimen and also preventing contamination.
 A number of sealants are in use, including commercial sealants, laboratory preparations, or even regular clear nail polish, depending on the sample.
-A solvent-free sealant that can be used for live cell samples is "valap", a mixture of vaseline, lanolin and paraffin in equal parts.[9]
-Microbial and cell cultures can be grown directly on the cover slip before it is placed on the slide, and specimens may be permanently mounted on the slip instead of on the slide.[9]
+A solvent-free sealant that can be used for live cell samples is "valap", a mixture of vaseline, lanolin and paraffin in equal parts.
+Microbial and cell cultures can be grown directly on the cover slip before it is placed on the slide, and specimens may be permanently mounted on the slip instead of on the slide.

-Cover slips are available in a range of sizes and thicknesses.[10]
+Cover slips are available in a range of sizes and thicknesses.
 Using the wrong thickness can result in spherical aberration and a reduction in resolution and image intensity.
-Specialty objectives may used to image specimens without coverslips, or may have correction collars that permit a user to accommodate for alternative coverslip thickness.[11][12]
+Specialty objectives may used to image specimens without coverslips, or may have correction collars that permit a user to accommodate for alternative coverslip thickness.

-Dry mount[edit]
+Dry mount
 In a dry mount, the simplest kind of mounting, the object is merely placed on the slide.
 A cover slip may be placed on top to protect the specimen and the microscope's objective and to keep the specimen still and pressed flat.
 This mounting can be successfully used for viewing specimens like pollen, feathers, hairs, etc. It is also used to examine particles caught in transparent membrane filters (e.g., in analysis of airborne dust).

-Wet mount or temporary mount[edit]
+Wet mount or temporary mount
 In a wet mount, the specimen is placed in a drop of water or other liquid held between the slide and the cover slip by surface tension.
 This method is commonly used, for example, to view microscopic organisms that grow in pond water or other liquid media, especially when studying their movement and behavior.
 Care must be taken to exclude air bubbles that would interfere with the viewing and hamper the organisms' movements.
 An example of a temporary wet mount is a lactofuchsin mount, which provides both a sample mounting, as well as a fuchsine staining.

-Prepared mount or permanent mount[edit]
+Prepared mount or permanent mount
 For pathological and biological research, the specimen usually undergoes a complex histological preparation that involves fixing it to prevent decay, removing any water contained in it, replacing the water with paraffin, cutting it into very thin sections using a microtome, placing the sections on a microscope slide, staining the tissue using various stains to reveal specific tissue components, clearing the tissue to render it transparent and covering it with a coverslip and mounting medium.

 Limitations of standard optical microscopy (bright field microscopy) lie in three areas;

 This technique can only image dark or strongly refracting objects effectively.
-There is a diffraction-limited resolution depending on incident wavelength; in visible range, the resolution of optical microscopy is limited to approximately 0.2  micrometres (see: microscope) and the practical magnification limit to ~1500x.[12]
+There is a diffraction-limited resolution depending on incident wavelength; in visible range, the resolution of optical microscopy is limited to approximately 0.2  micrometres (see: microscope) and the practical magnification limit to ~1500x.
 Out-of-focus light from points outside the focal plane reduces image clarity.
-[13]

 Live cells in particular generally lack sufficient contrast to be studied successfully, since the internal structures of the cell are colorless and transparent.
-The most common way to increase contrast is to stain the different structures with selective dyes, but this often involves killing and fixing the sample.[14]
+The most common way to increase contrast is to stain the different structures with selective dyes, but this often involves killing and fixing the sample.
 Staining may also introduce artifacts, which are apparent structural details that are caused by the processing of the specimen and are thus not legitimate features of the specimen.
 In general, these techniques make use of differences in the refractive index of cell structures.
 Bright-field microscopy is comparable to looking through a glass window: one sees not the glass but merely the dirt on the glass.
 There is a difference, as glass is a denser material, and this creates a difference in phase of the light passing through.
 The human eye is not sensitive to this difference in phase, but clever optical solutions have been devised to change this difference in phase into a difference in amplitude (light intensity).

 In order to improve specimen contrast or highlight certain structures in a sample, special techniques must be used.
 A huge selection of microscopy techniques are available to increase contrast or label a sample.

-Bright field[edit]
+Bright field
 Main article: Bright field microscopy
 Bright field microscopy is the simplest of all the light microscopy techniques.
 Sample illumination is via transmitted white light, i.e. illuminated from below and observed from above.
 Limitations include low contrast of most biological samples and low apparent resolution due to the blur of out-of-focus material.
 The simplicity of the technique and the minimal sample preparation required are significant advantages.

-Oblique illumination[edit]
+Oblique illumination
 The use of oblique (from the side) illumination gives the image a three-dimensional (3D) appearance and can highlight otherwise invisible features.
 A more recent technique based on this method is Hoffmann's modulation contrast, a system found on inverted microscopes for use in cell culture.
 Oblique illumination suffers from the same limitations as bright field microscopy (low contrast of many biological samples; low apparent resolution due to out of focus objects).

-Dark field[edit]
+Dark field
 Main article: Dark field microscopy
-Dark field microscopy is a technique for improving the contrast of unstained, transparent specimens.[15]
+Dark field microscopy is a technique for improving the contrast of unstained, transparent specimens.
 Dark field illumination uses a carefully aligned light source to minimize the quantity of directly transmitted (unscattered) light entering the image plane, collecting only the light scattered by the sample.
 Dark field can dramatically improve image contrast – especially of transparent objects – while requiring little equipment setup or sample preparation.
 However, the technique suffers from low light intensity in final image of many biological samples and continues to be affected by low apparent resolution.

 Rheinberg illumination is a special variant of dark field illumination in which transparent, colored filters are inserted just before the condenser so that light rays at high aperture are differently colored than those at low aperture (i.e., the background to the specimen may be blue while the object appears self-luminous red).
-Other color combinations are possible, but their effectiveness is quite variable.[16]
+Other color combinations are possible, but their effectiveness is quite variable.

-Dispersion staining[edit]
+Dispersion staining
 Main article: Dispersion staining
 Dispersion staining is an optical technique that results in a colored image of a colorless object.
 This is an optical staining technique and requires no stains or dyes to produce a color effect.
 There are five different microscope configurations used in the broader technique of dispersion staining.
 They include brightfield Becke line, oblique, darkfield, phase contrast, and objective stop dispersion staining.